PardeepChahar/Jenkins-Notes/index.md

 Solution:
 1. Launch an docker container
 2. Install and configure webserver in it
-3. Create a job on jenkins then merge dev to main branch
+3. Create a job on jenkins that merge dev branch into main branch

 Lets start with setup